react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/contributing.md

 yarn test
 ```

-These commands will be run by our CI and are required to pass before any contributtions are merged.
+These commands will be run by our CI and are required to pass before any contributions are merged.